 How to Make Caramel

 With that incentive, I figured it was time to tackle caramel on this blog.
 There are two efficient ways to make caramel: wet caramel and dry caramel.
-For a full explanation, visit my blog post: How to Make Caramel.
+For a full explanation, visit my blog posts: How to Make Wet Caramel and How to Make Dry Caramel.

 It’s Easy to Make Caramel Ice Cream